hxrry27/hxrry27/README.md

-- 👋 Hi, I’m Harry
-- 👀 I’m interested in learning to code, as I'm interested in transitioning my career into development (either web development or game development).
-- 🌱 I’m currently learning Java, with intention of moving to JavaScript, React and potentially then HTML and CSS afterwards.
-- 💞️ I’m looking to collaborate on literally anything - all good experience :)
-- 📫 To reach me just drop me a message on discord @hxrry27
+hi! i'm harry
+i'm interested in learning to code because i'm currently looking to transition my career from the legal sector into the tech industry at the moment i'm learning java, and golang, as well as being keen to get experience in CSS, HTML and NodeJS i'm open to collaborating on literally anything :) to reach me just drop me a message on discord @hxrry27

 <!---
 hxrry27/hxrry27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.